PranavMare/Image-Forgery-Detection/README.md

  ![result](images/testimageforged.png)

  Below is the result image.
 The image has been resized by the system.
-As we can see the forged region is completed marked dark.
+As we can see the forged region is detected by the sysyem and  marked in black.

  ![result](images/testimageforgerydetected.png)